Are you a serial houseplant killer? I can help you!!

 The plants that will do well in low-light rooms will most likely not produce flowers.
 Instead, they will grow slowly and most likely have large green leaves to catch as much light (food) as possible.

 Lucky Bamboo isn’t bamboo at all.
 The canes, stalks, or stems (whatever you prefer to call them) resemble a bamboo plant’s canes, hence the name.
 It is actually a dracaena.

 The Lucky Bamboo is great for a home that doesn’t get a ton of strong sunlight because it needs very little light.
 It grows best in low, indirect light.
 However, it does need some light, and it will not grow well in complete darkness.
 If needed, you could use a grow-light to help it thrive – especially during the winter when the light is sparse.

 If growing your plant in soil, make sure it’s kept slightly damp.
 Don’t let the soil get too dry, and don’t overwater since that can lead to root rot.
 Bamboo does not need much water to survive, but it can be grown in water as well.
 If you choose to grow your bamboo in water, make sure the roots always stay covered with water.
 Replenish your lucky bamboo with fresh water every seven to ten days to keep it happy and healthy.

 I love the Spider Plant (Chlorophytum comosum).
 This plant is known for how hardy it is in low-light.
-It can survive for years in indirect light and even live prosperously if it’s been lacking water for a while.
-In fact, during the winter months, it needs very little water at all.
+The solid-green version of this plant will thrive in low-light, but the variegated versions need medium to bright light.
 This houseplant will thrive in fluorescent lighting as well.

 I have my pothos plants in planters on an east-facing wall that receives some light from our south-facing bay window.
 During the winter and fall, I use a plant light to supplement the limited sunlight it receives.